TyLopez/RUST_Bloodbowl/README.md

-Bloodbowl is a Rust PVP event plug-in involving item collection, similar in function to the Holiday events, which transforms a monument, or any specified Zone Manager zone, into a Bloodbowl.
+Bloodbowl is a Rust PVP event plug-in involving item collection, loot, and quick access for players to return to the event.
+It is similar in function to the Holiday events, which transforms a monument, or any specified Zone Manager zone, into a Bloodbowl.

 <h1>Features</h1>